kamaryos/kamaryos.github.io/_posts/2019-03-07-Hello-World.md

 Since ray tracer is very suitable for OOP programming and its properties(inheritance...), I used the advantage of it while implementing my ray tracer.
 I constructed objects for the shapes and I also defined ray as a object for more appropiate inputs to my functions.

 While implementing the ray tracer, most of the time I encountered problem because of the mathematical mistakes that I forget.
+But the most tricky part in this part of the ray tracer is implementing the transparent objects in ray tracer, I had several mistakes and images differences in my implementation.

+While implementing my raytracer, I mainly used the our lecture notes, Fundementals of Computer Graphics , pbrt and scratchpixel introduction notes.
 ### Future Tasks
 ---
 * Multisampling